AdobeDocs/analytics.en/help/components/classifications/sets/consolidations/process.md

 ---
 # Classification set consolidation process

+Classification consolidations allow you to take classifications from multiple datasets and combine them into one.
 Use this interface to create a classification set consolidation from start to finish.
+This interface is most valuable to organizations moving from a legacy classification architecture towards a classification set architecture.
+Most organizations that are already on the classification set architecture typically do not need to use this consolidation workflow.

 ## Creation